jwnz/document-term-matrix/README.md

 Compute the parwise (cosine) similarity for all word pairs in the vocab.<br>
 This generally requires a lot of memory, so it's recommended to set the <i>cutoff</i> parameter to filter out words with low frequencies to reduce the size of the matrix.
-Additionally, the <i>tolerance</i> parameter can be used to filter out any words pairs with a similarity below the given value:
+Additionally, the <i>tolerance</i> parameter can be used to filter out any words pairs with a similarity below the given value. <small>(Note: The values returned are not from the upper- or lower-triangles, and as such there will be duplicate, flipped similarities in the result set).</small>

 ```python
 dtm.calculate_all_word_sims(cutoff=100, tol=0.1)